What is an Apprenticeship Program?

 Equal Employment Opportunity (EEO) Pledge

-Lake Area Tech will not discriminate against apprenticeship applicants or apprentices based on race, color, religion, national origin, sex (including pregnancy and gender identity), sexual orientation, genetic information, or because they are an individual with a disability or a person 40 years old or older.
-Lake Area Tech will take affirmative action to provide equal opportunity in apprenticeship and will operate the apprenticeship program as required under Title 29 of the Code of Federal Regulations, part 30.
+Lake Area Technical College will not discriminate against apprenticeship applicants or apprentices based on race, color, religion, national origin, sex (including pregnancy and gender identity), sexual orientation, genetic information, or because they are an individual with a disability or a person 40 years old or older.
+Lake Area Technical College will take affirmative action to provide equal opportunity in apprenticeship and will operate the apprenticeship program as required under Title 29 of the Code of Federal Regulations, part 30.

 How Do Business/Industries Become Involved?

-Business and industries that become involved in the Apprenticeship Program at Lake Area Tech may realize significant benefits by offering apprenticeship opportunities for Lake Area Tech students.
+Business and industries that become involved in the Apprenticeship Program at Lake Area Technical College may realize significant benefits by offering apprenticeship opportunities for Lake Area Technical College students.
 Hiring apprentices can help business and industries’ recruitment and retention efforts by: